aspose-cells-cloud/aspose-cells-cloud-docs/en/Specification/Model/SparklineGroup/_index.md

 ## **sparklineGroup**

+           is organized into sparkline group.
+A SparklineGroup contains a variable number of sparkline items.
+A sparkline group specifies the type, display settings and axis settings for the sparklines.

 | Property Name | Property Type | Nullable |  ReadOnly | DefaultValue | Description |
 | :- | :- | :- |:- |  :- | :- |